kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 interview is a period of waiting as the department interviews other candidates and decides to whom they should make offers.

-How a department comes to a decision about to whom they should make an offer is [often convoluted][].
+The process by which a department comes to a decision about to whom they should make an offer is [often convoluted][].
 Typically, offers are made between February and May, but this process can be accelerated or delayed depending on the department's confidence in the rest of the faculty candidate interview schedule.
 Once the department decides to make an offer, leverage shifts to the candidate's side.

 [often convoluted]: https://career.berkeley.edu/PhDs/PhDhiring